AngryCarrot789/MemoryEngine360/docs/Projects-and-Codebase.md

 Should you wish to add your own slot to the main UI, maybe your plugin adds a 2nd window and you want selected objects in that window to be reflected in the main UI's property editor, you should add that slot to the `VideoEditorPropertyEditor`'s root, and managed the handlers of the slot you added.

-## Automatable and Data Parameters
+## Data Parameters

-MemEngine360 provides two parameter subsystems: data parameters, and automatable parameters.

-Data parameters are represented by the base class `DataParameter`, but you shouldn't override this class directly, instead override `DataParameter<T>` if you need your own type.
+MemEngine360 has a data parameter system.
+The base class is `DataParameter`, but you shouldn't override this class directly, instead override `DataParameter<T>` if you need your own type.
 These parameters are used to make interfacing with a `PropertyEditor` or binding to the UI in code-behind generally easier; it saves having to use reflection everywhere by instead going through a `ValueAccessor<T>`.

-Automatable parameters have a more specific usage, in that they are just keys to a dictionary of automation sequences.
-The file `docs/Automation.md` has more information about the automation system.
-Automatable parameters, just like data parameters, can also be used with property editors, and the standard automation property editor slots provide insert key frame/toggle override/reset value commands, which saves doing it manually.

-You can find live templated for JetBrains Rider that allow you to easily define data parameters and automatable parameters in the `LIVETEMPLATES.md` file in the solution.

 ## Configuration pages